Basic Searches in SciX

 • Follow links from the abstract page to access resources such as the open access version of the article, related software, and associated datasets

-Once you’ve logged into SciX, you’re ready to explore its search capabilities.
+Once you’ve accessed the SciX main page, you’re ready to explore its search capabilities.
 In this episode, we’ll cover both author and keyword searches, then show you how to refine your results.

-When you open SciX, ensure you can see the homepage.
+When you navigate to SciX, ensure you can see the homepage.
+The SciX address is scixplorer.org

 Screenshot of the SciX homepage showing the main search bar and navigation options